youandmedigital/craft-breadcrumb/README.md

       'position' => int 4
 ```

-With this array, you can template it with the power of Twig.
+With this array, you can now use Twig to define the look and apply additional logic.
 Here's a basic example:

 ```
 {% set breadcrumb = craft.breadcrumb.config %}